 The thing that I know most about in this world is Romans.
 I love the Romans with the kind of fiery passion that most people reserve for their children, pets and members of One Direction.
 I started studying Romans by chance, because my Sixth Form College offered trips to Greece and Italy as part of the A-Level course and that seemed like fun (it was), and in the first couple of weeks was introduced to Suetonius, Bob Guccione’s Caligula and the first Triumvirate and I was falling.
 By the time we went to Italy six months into my A-Levels I had fallen so hard for the Roman world that I could never be saved.
 Twice since then I have tried to stop studying my beloved Romans.
 I tried to do a psychology degree, and lasted a mere 8 weeks before I quit to return to Augustus’s sweet embrace.
 At the end of my BA, I tried to be a librarian.
-I hadn’t even started the MA course before I realised that I needed the Romans more than libraries would ever need me and did a Masters in Late Antiquity instead.
+I hadn’t even started the MA course before I realised that I needed the Romans more than libraries would ever need me and did a Masters and a PhD in Late Antiquity instead.

 The Romans have everything I like about humans and the world.
 They are brutally ruthless, to an extent most people can’t believe; they have an ambition and belief in their own greatness which is awe-inspiring; they have an inventiveness and verve and fizzing, continual activity throughout the empire that – to me – gives them a level of humanity that is exciting and hilarious and frightening.
 They are nothing like us and everything like us.
 They complained about the young people, and wrote novels about men becoming donkeys.
 They crucified dogs and buried men and women alive.
 They wrote poetry and philosophy and terrible plays.
 They accused their leaders of everything from incest to forgery to the premeditated murder of houseflys (trufax).
 They conquered the world in the first century and, in so many ways, they still rule it today.
 I named my fish after the First Triumvirate (they died in reverse order).
 I have a cat named after Augustus’s wife.
 I visit the bust of Augustus in the British Museum as often as possible, sometimes weekly, just for a chat.
 I like them, is what I’m saying.

 Now, I’ve completed a PhD on the end of the Roman empire, written a bunch of articles, given more than enough conference papers, bored anyone who’ll stop to listen to tears talking about my research, read thousands of books and articles, am writing two books and have consumed every piece of Roman themed media I can get my tiny little hands on and I can’t stop.
 So, I thought, one day at my desk (bed), why not turn this into entertainment.
 I get a lot of odd questions when people find out that I am a Roman historian and I answer them as best I can while tipsy or eating or on OKCupid.
 But here, I can do that with references!
 And who doesn’t love references, right?
 So bring me your questions, your queries, your huddled misconceptions and I shall apply my years of education and angry devotion to answering them.
 It won’t be funny, but it will be fun.
-Fill in the box below to send me your questions.

 On 18th October 33AD, on a tiny island in the Tyrrhenian Sea, a 47 year old woman who had been imprisoned for four years quietly and finally passed away.
 She died of starvation, although it is unclear whether it was suicide or murder.
 Either way it must have been a relief.
 The last decade of her life had been increasingly difficult in many ways, and the four years of her imprisonment had been hell.
 She had protested violently and constantly to her imprisonment.
 At one point, she had been beaten so badly by guards, on her step-father’s orders, that she had lost an eye.
 Back in Rome, her death was welcomed by the emperor, who was at the same time her step-father, father-in-law and uncle.
 He slandered her name and made her birthday a day of official day of bad luck.